-Underride accidents happen when a smaller car collides with a tractor-trailer and ends up sliding underneath the big rig.
+Underride accidents happen when a smaller car collides with a tractor-trailer, sliding underneath the big rig.
 These types of crashes may contribute to the high number of fatalities and grievous injuries that happen to the occupants of passenger vehicles.
-According to the IIHS, 96 percent of vehicle occupants killed in two-vehicle crashes involving a passenger vehicle and an 18-wheeler were people inside of the smaller vehicles.
-Another startling statistic is that in 2018, 18-wheeler accidents comprised 11 percent of all fatal crashes.
+According to the IIHS, 96 percent of vehicle occupants killed in two-vehicle crashes involving a passenger vehicle and an 18-wheeler were people inside the smaller vehicles.
+Another startling statistic is that 2018 18-wheeler accidents comprised 11 percent of all fatal crashes.

-In a city like Abilene, you have major thoroughfares like I-20 and U.S. Highways 277 & 84.
-Busy highways like these will have heavier traffic and a lot of residents of Abilene use these roads to get back and forth to work or to run errands.
+In a city like Abilene, you have significant thoroughfares like I-20 and U.S. Highways 277 & 84.
+Busy highways like these will have heavier traffic, and many residents of Abilene use these roads to get back and forth to work or run errands.
 If the infrastructure of these roads can’t handle the added traffic, accidents are inevitable.
-When these busy roads go under construction to handle the increased traffic or for routine repairs, the chance for deadly accidents may arise.
-While many factors contribute to 18-wheeler accidents, like road conditions, driver error will most likely be the leading cause.
+When these busy roads go under construction to handle the increased traffic, or for routine repairs, the chance of deadly accidents may arise.
+While many factors contribute to 18-wheeler accidents, like road conditions, driver error will likely be the leading cause.

-For instance, they may offer a settlement that is low or they could beat around the bush in hopes that you will accept a deal that is unfavorable for you but saves them money.
+For instance, they may offer a low settlement or beat around the bush in hopes that you will accept an unfavorable deal for you but save them money.
 If you have an experienced 18-wheeler accident attorney to help you through the process, you can increase your chances of getting fair compensation.
 The Galbreath Law Firm has a proven track record of taking the fight to these big companies and winning.
 Contacting us is the first step on the path to recovery.

 Any company that employs commercial truck drivers may be held responsible for the actions of their employees.
 One of the most prevalent causes of 18-wheeler accidents is driver error.
-Many factors can contribute to this number, with inexperience and fatigue being two of them.
+Many factors can contribute to this number, with inexperience and fatigue being two.
 If you need to talk to an experienced 18-wheeler accident attorney in Odessa, contact us and let us help you.
 As members of the Million and Multi-Million Dollar Advocates Forum, we have proven on many occasions that we can get the compensation you deserve for your losses.

-Automaticity can occur to workers who are on an assembly line or to people doing repetitive tasks like knitting.
-No matter what the cause or name that you want to give it, the fact is that drivers doing this action are not fully concentrated on the task at hand.
+Automaticity can occur to workers on an assembly line or people doing repetitive tasks like knitting.
+No matter what the cause or name that you want to give it, the fact is that drivers doing this action are not entirely concentrated on the task at hand.
 Distracted driving is a problem that is on the rise since cell phones have become so commonplace.
 Truck drivers are no exception to this, either.
 We all know that accidents happen, and they are unplanned.
 However, even if a person doesn’t mean for something to happen, it doesn’t mean they can’t be held liable for their neglectful or careless actions.
 The biggest problem with 18-wheeler accidents is that their mistakes have long-lasting repercussions for their victims.

 The Galbreath Law Firm can help you fight back if you’ve been in an 18-wheeler accident in Pecos, Texas.
 We can take the fight to the insurance company and push back against any unfair tactics they may employ.
 The catastrophic injuries that happen after a semi-truck wreck can last a lifetime, and you need to make sure that you fight for proper compensation.
 Contact us if you need an experienced 18-wheeler accident attorney.